input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 ## Why a GHC backend?

 Haskell is a language driven by its implementation in GHC.
-GHC development is very active and the GHC API is totally unstable.
-As a consequence, maintaining a Haskell to Javascript compiler based on GHC but outside of GHC is costly.
+GHC development is very active and GHC does not define a stable interface for compiler backends that are independently maintained, which means that maintaining an out-of-tree backend is costly.

 The maintenance burden is not hypothetical; our teammate Luite Stegeman has been developing a fork of GHC that emits JavaScript, called GHCJS, for close to 10 years and has experienced the pain first hand.